What do you get when you introduce a self-taught video scriptwriter to an experienced scriptwriter with a film and copywriting background?

 I meet a guide who will help me overcome my struggle.

 Eventually, I’ll be victorious and my life will be transformed.

 It is a journey filled with bumps though.
 And many revisions.
 So many revisions.

 But!
 Before you drop everything and go to film school, know that you can learn to master script writing on your own.
-All you need is determination, a thick skin and healthy relationship with failure.
+All you need is determination, a thick skin (to form that healthy relationship with failure) and the right resources.